 Public schools can be complicated workplaces.
 There are many rights and responsibilities established to provide the basic conditions for a safe, secure and productive learning environment.
 Federal and state laws, as well as collective bargaining agreements, assign specific parties with the legal rights to fulfill distinct responsibilities, and this guide is organized based on how those rights and responsibilities are distributed between parents, students, school districts, and teachers.
 However, in practice on school campuses, these rights and responsibilities are not so easily delineated.
 They often intersect and overlap, and sometimes, they even conflict.
 Students have a constitutional right to a free and equitable public education, but many come to school with complex needs and negative, disruptive behaviors that seriously interfere with their fellow students' constitutional right to a public education.
 Educators are deeply committed to the success of all students, no matter the challenges they face in or out of school, but the disruptive behaviors of the students most in need of assistance can, in extreme cases, threaten educators' legal rights to a safe and secure workplace.
 Teachers have a general duty to maintain control over students and their classrooms, and school districts have a legal responsibility to establish and enforce discipline policies which establish the parameters of teachers' supervisory efforts, but district administrators sometimes fail to execute this responsibility in ways that support teachers.
-And most recently, we see that many students are at risk of suffering from a loss of learning as a result of the COVID-19 pandemic, while schools themselves may not have the capacity or resources to adequately protect students and teachers from public health risks at school.
 As these difficult conflicts arise, the competing rights and responsibilities must be thoughtfully balanced and collectively navigated to create a safe, secure and productive learning environment.

 These interactions between the rights and responsibilities of students, parents, teachers, and administrators are particularly complex because they sometimes result in unintended but discriminatory effects on the learning environment.
-In recent years, the California Legislature has recognized that overly-restrictive security measures and overbroad zero-tolerance discipline systems, originally enacted to limit disruptions to learning, actually undermine supportive and productive learning environments overall, resulting in systematic and discriminatory denials of the right to education across school districts, particularly for students in marginalized communities.
+In recent years, the California Legislature has recognized that overly restrictive security measures and overbroad zero-tolerance discipline systems, originally enacted to limit disruptions to learning, undermine supportive and productive learning environments overall, resulting in systematic and discriminatory denials of the right to education across school districts, particularly for students in marginalized communities.